wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 zSim assumes that the cache tag access circuit can only support one access for each cycle.
 Although each tag access may take more than one cycles (depending on `accLat`), it is assumed that the access process is pipelined, such that one request can be processed each cycle.
 The tag access simulation needs to detect race conditions where more than one access is requested, and postpone all but one requests to later cycles.

+Recall that the tag array needs to be accessed twice for every miss access.
+One for the tag array lookup to determine if the request hits a line in the current cache.
+The second access happens after the parent cache responded to update the address tag and/or the coherence state.
+Cache hits only access the array once